greg-raven/Uncommon-Sense/_drafts/all.md

 And, lastly, to vindicate these rights, when actually violated and attacked, the subjects of England are entitled, in the first place, to the regular administration and free course of justice in the courts of law; next to the right of petitioning the king and parliament for redress of grievances; and, lastly, to the right of having and using arms for self preservation and defense.
 William Blackstone

-The public good is in nothing more essentially interested, than in the protection of every individual’s private rights.
+The public good is in nothing more essentially interested, than in the protection of every individual's private rights.
 William Blackstone

 He is the freeman whom the truth makes free.
 William Cowper

-‘Tis liberty alone that gives the flower Of fleeting life its lustre and perfume; And we are weeds without it.
+'Tis liberty alone that gives the flower Of fleeting life its lustre and perfume; And we are weeds without it.
 William Cowper

 A clique of US industrialists is hell-bent to bring a fascist state to supplant our democratic government and is working closely with the fascist regime in Germany and Italy.
-I have had plenty of opportunity in my post in Berlin to witness how close some of our American ruling families are to the Nazi regime. … Certain American industrialists had a great deal to do with bringing fascist regimes into being in both Germany and Italy.
+I have had plenty of opportunity in my post in Berlin to witness how close some of our American ruling families are to the Nazi regime. ...
+Certain American industrialists had a great deal to do with bringing fascist regimes into being in both Germany and Italy.
 They extended aid to help Fascism occupy the seat of power, and they are helping to keep it there.
 William E. Dodd

 Knowledge is essential to freedom.
 William Ellery Channing

 Progress, the growth of power, is the end and boon of liberty; and, without this, a people may have the name, but want the substance and spirit of freedom.
 William Ellery Channing

-The only freedom worth possessing is that which gives enlargement to a people’s energy, intellect, and virtues.
+The only freedom worth possessing is that which gives enlargement to a people's energy, intellect, and virtues.
 William Ellery Channing

 The spirit of liberty is not merely, as multitudes imagine, a jealousy of our own particular rights, but a respect for the rights of others, and an unwillingness that any man, whether high or low, should be wronged and trampled under foot.
 William Ellery Channing

 Marijuana is not much more difficult to obtain than beer.
 The reason for this is that a liquor store selling beer to a minor stands to lose its liquor license.
-Marijuana salesmen don’t have expensive overheads, and so are not easily punished.
+Marijuana salesmen don't have expensive overheads, and so are not easily punished.
 William F. Buckley, Jr.

 We cannot choose freedom established on a hierarchy of degrees of freedom, on a caste system of equality like military rank.
 We must be free not because we claim freedom, but because we practice it.
 William Faulkner

-The type and formula of most schemes of philanthropy or humanitarianism is this: A and B put their heads together to decide what C shall be made to do for D. The radical vice of all these schemes, from a sociological point of view, is that C is not allowed a voice in the matter, and his position, character, and interests, as well as the ultimate effects on society through C’s interests, are entirely overlooked.
+The type and formula of most schemes of philanthropy or humanitarianism is this: A and B put their heads together to decide what C shall be made to do for D. The radical vice of all these schemes, from a sociological point of view, is that C is not allowed a voice in the matter, and his position, character, and interests, as well as the ultimate effects on society through C's interests, are entirely overlooked.
 I call C [the Forgotten Man]({% post_url 2009-11-23-the-forgotten-man %}).
 William Graham Sumner

 The greatest Glory of a free-born People, Is to transmit that Freedom to their Children.
 William Havard

 The only vice that can not be forgiven is hypocrisy.
 William Hazlitt

-All ideas having even the slightest redeeming social importance — unorthodox ideas, controversial ideas, even ideas hateful to the prevailing climate of opinion, have the full protection of the guarantees [of the First Amendment].
+All ideas having even the slightest redeeming social importance --- unorthodox ideas, controversial ideas, even ideas hateful to the prevailing climate of opinion, have the full protection of the guarantees [of the First Amendment].
 William J. Brennan

 If there is a bedrock principle of the First Amendment, it is that the government may not prohibit the expression of an idea simply because society finds the idea itself offensive or disagreeable.
 William J. Brennan

 If there is a bedrock principle underlying the First Amendment, it is that Government may not prohibit the expression of an idea simply because society finds the idea itself offensive or disagreeable.
 William J. Brennan

 The concept of military necessity is seductively broad, and has a dangerous plasticity.
-Because they invariably have the visage of overriding importance, there is always a temptation to invoke security “necessities” to justify an encroachment upon civil liberties.
+Because they invariably have the visage of overriding importance, there is always a temptation to invoke security 'necessities' to justify an encroachment upon civil liberties.
 For that reason, the military-security argument must be approached with a healthy skepticism.
 William J. Brennan

 The first thing to learn in intercourse with others is non-interference with their own particular ways of being happy, provided those ways do not assume to interfere by violence with ours.
 William James